-The big game is coming up this weekend, and the New England Patriots and Atlanta Falcons prepare to battle it out on the gridiron in the culmination of another season of football—hopefully you’ve taken the time to brush up on your Roman numerals.
+The big game is coming up this weekend, and the New England Patriots and Philadelphia Eagles prepare to battle it out on the gridiron in the culmination of another season of football—hopefully you’ve taken the time to brush up on your Roman numerals.
 Not only will the winner be crowned world champs, you can rest assured their opponents will have them circled on their schedules as “the team to beat” next season.

 Fun fact: This Sunday will be second largest “eating holiday” second only to…you guess it—Thanksgiving.